pugplayzYT/xml-saving-clicker-game/README.md

-a basic clicker game that encrypts and saves to a xml file
+A basic clicker game that encrypts and saves the score to an XML file.
+This version uses **PyQt6** for the user interface.